Axlefublr/indeed/README.md

 Hell, you don't even need to be in the same directory as the `.gitignore` file, because you could just `indeed my-project/.gitignore target/`

-# Usage
+## Usage

 ```
 Add strings to a file on their own lines, if they aren't already there.
 A write to the file is only done if at least one of the specified strings need to be added.
 Final newlines are trimmed in that case.
-The file (along with its parent directories) is created if it doesn't exist.
+The file (along with its
-If all of the specified strings are already in the file, a non-zero exitcode is returned with no error message.
+parent directories) is created if it doesn't exist.
+If all of the specified strings are already in the file, a non-zero exitcode is returned with no error message

 Usage: indeed <PATH> [STRINGS]...

 Arguments:
   <PATH>
   [STRINGS]...

 Options:
-  -h, --help
-          Print help (see a summary with '-h')
+  -h, --help     Print help

-  -V, --version
-          Print version
+  -V, --version  Print version
 ```

-# Install
+## Install

 ```
 cargo install indeed